"Paws for Thought" From Horizon Structures Kennel Conundrum Newsletter

 Blog By Nikki Alvin-Smith

-It's sad to say but lost revenue as a side effect of the Corona virus is an issue for many boarding kennel operators.
+It's sad to say but lost revenue as a side effect of the Corona virus is an issue for many dog boarders.
 The Covid-19 crisis is affecting everyone, and kennel owners are no different.
 Businesses struggle to fill their kennels as patrons stay home and limit vacation and travel.
 The unfortunate result is boarding kennels dealing with diminished need for their services.

 While it won't last forever, and many kennel owners report seeing a slow return of their clientele, demand is still down.
 What can you do to build your business back and build it back better?
 Here's some 'paws for thought,' from marketing guru Nikki Alvin-Smith.